 Presented by the LDAA's Right to Read Advisory Committee

-An eight-part webinar series developed for educators to enhance their understanding of the key components of literacy instruction and how to implement evidence-based approaches in the classroom.
+A webinar series developed for educators to enhance their understanding of the key components of literacy instruction and how to implement evidence-based approaches in the classroom.

 Teachers often feel at a loss to help those children who do not develop reading and writing skills on par with their peers.
 Understanding how literacy skills develop in children, why some children struggle to develop these fundamental skills, and what research tells us about how to best teach them, will help teachers and other school professionals bridge the gap between the science of reading and educational practice.

-This eight-part series will lead educators through key research findings and then address each component of literacy instruction, providing teachers with tools, resources, and instructional strategies.
+The series will lead educators through key research findings and then address each component of literacy instruction, providing teachers with tools, resources, and instructional strategies.
 Our panel of presenters, all experts in their fields, are committed to promoting evidence-based literacy instruction for all learners.